 Black English (formerly NO) Interview

 Their compositions are progressive, always in crescendo, with that romantic pop touch that grows letting us to see their indie rock heart.
 I would say that NO band have also some influence by 90’s alternative rock and all this ingredients are a bomb installed on their soul.
-I think this could come out at any moment.
+This could come out at any moment, I think.
 I just wish to be there in front of their stage the day that this happens, because they have all the potency to do this and give us very good albums and very good moments.
 This band have all the components and skills to be a reference for the indie rock music.
 It is just a question of time that we see this.

 It all started pretty casually.
 Hanging out at Bradley’s, playing songs for each other.
 We wanted to write a bit & develop something before we stepped out into the world as NO. Once we had recorded the EP it was all about translating that live.
 The focus became developing into a proper band, as up until that point it was only Bradley and me, along with various friends who helped us record the EP.
 We wanted to become more than that.

 We started following your work after that romantic video with the dummies for “Stay With Me”.
-How get NO inspired to compose those beautiful songs?
+How get the grooup inspired to compose those beautiful songs?

 We are attempting to make music that compels emotions or energy or hope.
 We had conversations in the early days about what we wanted to say or how we wanted to sound…but I think what naturally came out represents who we are.
 We’re all romantics at heart.
 Things haven’t been easy for any of us over the last couple of years and these songs are a love letter to ourselves…something to keep us going when days become a struggle.

-Nevertheless, NO music has some progressive parts that show other sides of the band.
-Is there a wild part on NO as well?
+Nevertheless, your music has some progressive parts that show other sides of the band.
+Is there a wild part on Black English as well?

 There might be a little of that under the surface…